 How does The Raw Office innovate?

 Our Customer Service team builds meaningful relationships with our customers.
-It’s only by brief, regular check-ins that we keep on top of the shifting needs of business and consumers.
+It’s only by brief, regular check-ins that we keep on top of the shifting needs of businesses and consumers.

 We are a tech company with a very nimble and agile team.
 Regular meetings between our tech development people, and the rest of our team, those who use the tech, are crucial.
 Issues are solved in hours, not days.

 Our goal is to automate what can be automated and personalize and customize the rest.
 Therefore, the best of tech and human power are delivered together to provide the ultimate customer experience.

 How does the coronavirus pandemic affect your business finances?

 Jeff Golfman: Since we launched the Raw Office over 5 years ago, we’ve been offering personal protection and safety equipment (PPE), selling items on or platforms like masks, sanitizers, wipes, gloves, and the like.
 However, pre-pandemic items were less than 1% of total revenues.
 As a result of the pandemic, we very quickly expanded this part of our businesses, and today the PPE segment is over 90% of the revenues.

 So for us, the growth in PPE has caused our business to explode.
 Last year our revenues grew by 21 times versus the year prior and we are aiming for another 5-10 times growth this year.
 As a result of the pandemic, we’ve emerged as an international importer of PPE, building relationships with manufacturers and customers throughout the world.

 Did you have to make difficult choices regarding human resources and what are the lessons learned?

 Jeff Golfman: In the last year we have tripled the full-time staff level of Raw Office in order to meet the demands of the growth in the business.
 Hiring people during the pandemic has been an interesting challenge as we are all working from home and we don’t meet in person as a team.